Undergraduate Department of Economics

 ECS 4431.
 Economics of the Caribbean (3).
 Prerequisites: ECO 2013 and ECO 2023.
 This course provides a detailed introduction to the analysis of economic development of Caribbean countries, including a discussion of the basic characteristics of Caribbean economies, a discussion of alternative theories and models of development, as well as a range of particular economic and social issues of concern to policy makers within Caribbean countries.
 Focus is on the actions available to Caribbean nations for addressing their development concerns within their region and/or country.

 ECS 4504.
 Economics of the Middle East (3).
-Prerequisites: ECO 2013 and ECO 2023.
+Prerequisites: ECO 3101, ECO 3203, and ECO 3431, or instructor permission.
 This course discusses the economic history of the Middle East and reviews events and policies bringing these nations to their current positions and examines prospects for future economic growth.

 IDS 2198.
 Making Good Decisions: How to Get the Most Out of Your Money and Life (3).
 This course is designed to help students develop the ability to make sound decisions for getting the most out their limited resources.
 The course includes learning the basics of cost-benefit analysis and other fundamental economic principles that are necessary for getting the most out of everyday decisions as well as budgeting and investing strategies for maximizing the return on one's financial portfolio.
 This course also provides students with entrepreneurial strategies for starting and developing business ideas.